 (f) Such related party's appointment to any office or place of profit in the companyits subsidiary company or associate company; and

 (g) Underwriting the subscription of any securities or derivatives thereof of thecompany:

-Where such office or place is held by an individual other than a director or by anyfirm private company or other body corporate if the individual firm private company orbody corporate holding it receives from IFCI anything by way of remuneration salary feecommission perquisites any rent-free accommodation or otherwise; The expression"arm's length transaction" means a transaction between two related parties thatis conducted as if they were unrelated so that there is no conflict of interest.
+Where such office or place is held by an individual other than a Director or by anyfirm private company or other body corporate if the individual firm private company orbody corporate holding it receives from IFCI anything by way of remuneration salary feecommission perquisites any rent-free accommodation or otherwise; The expression"arm's length transaction" means a transaction between two related parties thatis conducted as if they were unrelated so that there is no conflict of interest.

-(iii) leasing of property of any kind amounting to 10% or more of the net worth of thecompany or 10% or more of turnover of the company or Rs.100 crores whichever is lower asmentioned in clause (c) of sub-section (1) of Section 188;
+(iii) Leasing of property of any kind amounting to 10% or more of the net worth of thecompany or 10% or more of turnover of the company or Rs.100 crore whichever is lower asmentioned in clause (c) of sub-section (1) of Section 188;

 (b) Is for appointment to any office or place of profit in the Company its subsidiarycompany or associate company at a monthly remuneration exceeding Rs.2.5 lakh as mentionedin clause (f) of sub-section (1) of Section 188; or